 Data Warehouse Testing

-This week brings the latest in our series of articles looking at the different software testing types.
-Today we break down data warehouse testing, a process which involves the comparing of millions of data records typically found within a database or large file.
+This week we continue to look at the different software testing types.
+Today we break down data warehouse testing.
+This process involves comparing of millions of data records typically found within a database or large file.

 What is a data warehouse (DW)?

-Simply put, it is a system used to hold an organisation’s historical data which allows users to process and analyse it for business decision support.
-The data held is typically that used for Customer Relationship Management (CRM), Enterprise Resource Planning (ERP) and Online Transaction Processing (OLTP).
+Simply put, it is a system used to hold an organisation’s historical data.
+It allows users to then process and analyse the data for business decision support.
+The data held is typically that which is used for:

-There is often confusion over what differentiates a data warehouse from a database; the former is optimised towards the querying and reading of large data sets, whilst the latter is geared towards maximising the overall efficiency of updates.
+There is often confusion over what differentiates a data warehouse from a database.
+The former is optimised towards the querying and reading of large data sets.
+The latter is geared towards maximising the overall efficiency of updates.

 What is data warehouse testing?

-The success of any organisation’s DW solution relates directly to the quality of data held and in order to validate this, testing must be performed.
+The success of any organisation’s DW solution relates directly to the quality of data held.
+If they wish to validate this, then testing must be performed.

-In order to do this, a process known as ‘Extract, Transform and Load’ (ETL) is deployed to load data from source systems into the DW, accurately transforming it to match the target schema and also verifying it along the way.
+In order to do this then, a process known as ‘Extract, Transform and Load’ (ETL) is deployed.
+This loads data from source systems into the DW, accurately transforming it to then match the target schema and also verifying it along the way.

 Top Tip: What are some of the best practices?

-Bonus tip: During the ETL process, data flows through a pipeline which must also be tested to ensure that all data types are transformed as expected.
+Bonus tip: During the ETL process, data flows through a pipeline which must also then be tested to ensure all data types are transformed as expected.

 What are the different phases of ETL testing?